Important Note: This article was last updated on 13 January 2021.

-The coronavirus (or COVID-19) outbreak has been declared a pandemic by the World Health Organisation and the effects of the virus are starting to affect the way each of us goes about our daily life.
-One area that coronavirus has not yet had an immediate impact on in Australia is funerals.
-However, looking at the experience of other countries around the world, it seems like this is only a matter of time.
+The coronavirus (or COVID-19) outbreak has been declared a pandemic by the World Health Organisation and the effects of the virus have affected the way each of us goes about our daily life.
+Funerals in Australia have also been impacted by coronavirus.
+However, looking at the experience of other countries around the world, so far Australia has fared comparatively well.

 In this article, we’ll look at the following topics: